bishun945/DAMATO/README.md

 ![ex5](./man/figures/Check_base_info_pass.jpg)

-> Boom!
+> Boom\!
 After your second revision, the format in this spread has been
 > passed now.

 ### Return of `Check_*` functions